Irfankhan761/Design-Pattern-Lab-Work/README.md

 Interface Concepts
 Package Name: InterfaceConcepts
 Description: The InterfaceConcepts package explores the role of interfaces in OOP, promoting code consistency and flexibility.

+**LAB 2**
+**Assignment Title: Lab2 Exploring Java Advance Concepts** The answers and implementation to the following questions:
+1. Overloading of the main method is possible or not?
+2. Can we create a program without the main method?
+How many main methods are allowed in Java Programs?
+3. What are the six ways to use this keyword?
+4. Prove that multiple inheritance is not supported in Java?
+5. How to override the static method?

 **Usage:**
 Each package within this repository contains its own set of code examples and explanations.
 You can explore these packages individually to gain a deeper understanding of the respective OOP concepts.